NHSDigital/integration-adaptor-lab-results/README.md

 2) Translation

-    At this step EDIFACT has already beebn parsed and split into messages.
-Each message is translated into FHIR Bundle.
-Any error occurring at this step, is logged and if NHSACK is requested, a proper information is set in it.
+    At this step an EDIFACT has already been parsed and split into messages.
+Each message is translated into a FHIR Bundle.
+Any error occurring at this step, is logged and if an NHSACK is requested, appropriate is set in it.
 Because of the error, no FHIR Bundle is created for that single message.
 Other messages are not affected and can still be processed.
 At the end of this step, a summary NHSACK is generated containing information about all the successes and failures of EDIFACT messages processing.

 3) Sending to `Outbound GP Queue`

     All individual EDIFACT messages that have been successfully translated into FHIR are sent to `Outbound GP Queue`.
-If an error occurrs at this step, whole EDIFACT is rejected and it returns to the `Inbound MESH Queue` from where it will be picked up again until MQ max retry value is reached.
-After that, message is placed on the Dead Letter Queue and manual intervention is required.
+If an error occurs at this step, whole EDIFACT is rejected and it returns to the `Inbound MESH Queue` to be picked up again until MQ max retry value is reached.
+After that, the EDIFACT is placed on the Dead Letter Queue and manual intervention is required.

 4) Sending NHSACK to `Outbound MESH Queue`

     All individual FHIR messages have been sent to the `Outbound GP Queue`.
-An NHSACK has been generated and is being sent to `Outbound MESH Queue`.
-If an error occurrs at this step, whole EDIFACT is rejected and it returns to the `Inbound MESH Queue` from where it will be picked up again until MQ max retry value is reached.
-After that, message is placed on the Dead Letter Queue and manual intervention is required.
+If an NHSACK was requested, it has been generated and sent to `Outbound MESH Queue`.
+If an error occurs at this step, the whole EDIFACT is rejected and it will be returned to the `Inbound MESH Queue` to be picked up again until MQ max retry value is reached.
+After that, the EDIFACT is placed on the Dead Letter Queue and manual intervention is required.
 Since the message has been already put on `Inbound MESH Queue`, it will be processed again causing duplicates to appear on the `Outbound GP Queue`.
 Handling duplicates is been described in the [duplicates](#duplicates) section.

 ### Logging and debugging

-Adapter provides detailed logs on processing each EDIFACT.
+Adaptor provides detailed logs while processing each EDIFACT.
 Each EDIFACT that goes through the adapter is given a new randomly generated `CorrelationId`.
 This value is available in every log line that is created while processing that EDIFACT and also as an AMQP header (check [here](#outbound-gp-queue-specification)) on the `Outbound GP Queue`.

 ### Duplicates

 In rare cases, the adaptor can produce duplicate messages on the `Outbound GP Queue`.
 It is GP Supplier's responsibility to identify and handle duplicates when fetching messages from the queue.
-The AMQP message `Checksum` header should be used to identifiy duplicates (see [Outbound GP Queue specification](#outbound-gp-queue-specification)).
+The AMQP message `Checksum` header should be used to identify duplicates (see [Outbound GP Queue specification](#outbound-gp-queue-specification)).

 ## Integrating with the adaptor

-When using the adaptor, GP Suppllier will receive medical reports on the `Outbound GP Queue` (AMQP 1.0) in form of a [FHIR DSTU3](https://digital.nhs.uk/developer/guides-and-documentation/api-technologies-at-nhs-digital#fhir) Bundle resources.
+When using the adaptor, the GP Supplier will receive medical reports on the `Outbound GP Queue` (AMQP 1.0) in the form of a [FHIR DSTU3](https://digital.nhs.uk/developer/guides-and-documentation/api-technologies-at-nhs-digital#fhir) Bundle resources.
 Examples can be found [here](#examples)

 ### Outbound GP Queue specification

 The `Outbound GP Queue` from where the FHIR-formatted medical reports can be fetched from is an AMQP 1.0 queue.
 The payload of the queue message is the FHIR Bundle resource accompanied with custom headers:

-- `CorrelationId` - an unique identifier assigned for a given inbound EDIFACT message that can be used to trace down message processing and issues in adaptor logs.
+- `CorrelationId` - a unique identifier assigned for a given inbound EDIFACT message that can be used to trace down message processing and issues in adaptor logs.
 Keep in mind that a single EDIFACT can contain multiple messages, which will produce multiple queue messages having the same `CorrelationId`.
 Example: `83035310E0B54283A5242C8EC9CA5FD6`
 - `Checksum` - an MD5 checksum of the inbound EDIFACT message.
 This value should be used to handle duplicates on the GP Supplier Applications end.
 - `MessageType` - one of [`Pathology`, `Screening`] indicating the source EDIFACT message type